drewLo/drewlo.github.io/README.md

 ## About me

-After spending some years exploring my interests in the arts, I discovered a deep interest in computer science and relevant domains.
-I'm still in an exploratory stage, some areas I've touched on: Graphics processing, Machine Learning, DSP; I'm currently enrolled at my local communtiy college district with the intention of deepening my knowledge in computers and mathematics.
-Lately, web technologies have been growing on me.
-I have an unusual interest in text editors.
+Started out as a musician by training.
+Graduated from university with a degree in conflict resolution and a minor in Mandarin Chinese.
+Spent some years working in different positions, from bussing to brand management.
+While broadening design skills I discovered Processing, which inspired me to take Harvard's cs50x in order to create more sophisticated sketches.
+During this time I cultivated a passion for programming and computer science.
+I'm still exploring a few of the vast quantity of differnt technologies tools available to me, and I don't expect I may ever stop :).
+This is also what draws me to web development!
+Other areas I've touched on: Graphics processing(low level, drivers, computer vision), Machine Learning(pytorch), DSP(audio programming, with max and C++);
+Currently taking classs at local community colleges to hone my knowledge of computers and mathematics, with the intent to get into a graduate program or professional software development position.

+---
 Note: This page is in ongoing project in itself and therefore subject to edits and revisions!
+---

-## Ongoing Projects
+## Current Projects:

 - [wordGen](https://github.com/drewLo/wordGen), a procedural word generator @1.0.0
 - [lough.tech](http//lough.tech "lough.tech"), This website.
-- [io AV](http://ioav.tech "ioAV") my audioVisual project, where I post my bad art
+- [io AV](http://ioav.tech "ioAV") the site for my audio-visual project, currently a collection of social media links.

-- Render Farm
+- Render Farm with Blender & VNC
+- Raspberry Pi Zero ad-blocker

 - ToDo: add suspended projects?
 Completed?

-## Experience with
+## Experience:

 Disclaimer: I have NO professional experience with any of the following.
 However, I am actively looking to change that!
 Hit me up if you think my endeavors align with those of your organization!

-### Tools
+### Tools:

 - git
-    -- github
+..- github
-    -- gitlab
+..- gitlab
+- AWK, less, grep, ffmpeg, ssh, sftp, & more.
-- Bash
+- Bash | zsh
 - VNC
+- VMs: Virtualbox, Boxes, HyperVisor
-- AWK
+- DBMS: mongoDB, postgreSQL

 ### Libraries && Frameworks

 - react.js
+- webpack
-- Processing -- p5.js
+- p5.js (js port of Processing)
 - openFrameworks
 - openCV
+..- OCR & Shape-detection
 - Flask
-- Django

 ### Runtimes

 - node.js
+- Django

 ### Package Managers